reach-sh/reach-lang/docs/src/tut/wfs/index.md

 This particular transaction took place on an Algorand devnet.
 The Algorand cryptocurrency standard token unit is the `ALGO`.
 As indicated by the final balances in the diagram, the seller received 0.006 ALGO less than the agreed upon price, and the buyer paid 0.003 ALGO more.
 These expenses represent `gas`, the cost of doing business on a consensus network.
-The seller paid a little more gas than the buyer because the seller deployed the contract.
+The seller paid a little more gas than the buyer because the seller paid a small fee to deploy the contract.

 # {#wfs-3} Create the files